jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 01/03/2022 <!-- lfm -->
+**Last updated:** 01/10/2022 <!-- lfm -->
 1. <!-- lfm -->For Those I Love by For Those I Love
-2. <!-- lfm -->Calculating Infinity by The Dillinger Escape Plan
+2. <!-- lfm -->OK Computer by Radiohead
-3. <!-- lfm -->Unknown Pleasures by Joy Division
+3. <!-- lfm -->Calculating Infinity by The Dillinger Escape Plan
-4. <!-- lfm -->For the First Time by Black Country, New Road
+4. <!-- lfm -->Unknown Pleasures by Joy Division
-5. <!-- lfm -->Double Negative by Low
+5. <!-- lfm -->The Great Dismal by Nothing